Hungry Kids of Hungary: 2007-2009: Origins and EPs

-The Hungry Kids of Hungary were formed in mid-2007.
+The Hungry Kids of Hungary were formed in mid-2007 by drummer, Ryan Strathie.
 Their debut single, "Set it Right" was released in May 2008 and the band launched their self-titled debut EP at the Brisbane venue The Zoo in mid-2008.
 The EP quickly garnered attention from the Australian music industry, most notably that of Triple J's Richard Kingsmill who played songs from the Ep on high rotation.

 In December 2008, the band were announced as the Queensland winners of Triple J Unearthed Competition that entitled them to play at the Big Day Out on the Gold Coast.

 The band's second EP Mega Mountain was released in April 2009, produced by Matt Redlich and released via MGM Distribution and the single "Scattered Diamonds" reached top 5 on the AIR Charts A second single "Old Money" was issued with a remix of "Scattered Diamonds" which become a dancefloor hit at Purple Sneakers in Sydney.
 At the 2009 Q Song Awards, "Set it Right" won Alternative Song of the Year.

 In October 2009, the band released "Let You Down", the lead single from their forthcoming debut studio album.